ivardesign/viva-la-vue-workshop/README.md

 Vue.js is one of the frameworks you are most likely to use in the real world, and one of the quickest to learn.

+Let’s get started!
+II.
+First, make sure the “vue” command is available in your terminal:
+  $ `npm install -g @vue/cli`
+now we can do vue commands, like $ vue create _____